eneliviu/Portofoloio-2/README.md

 - Set due dates with automatic reminder to receive timely notifications for upcoming tasks and deadlines.
 - Day-time picker
 - Check for task overlapp and possible collisions
 ### Dialog windows/menus
 - Replace the prompt windows in the browsers with custom forms.
 For instance, it would a better user experience to replace the 'Cancel' button in the promt windows that pop-up during task editing and handling with a 'No' button.
 - Add intercativity to all task features, including re-catogorizing and re-styling the theme (dark/light) and the button colors.
 ### Collaboration tools
 - Include features for inviting people to participate in various tasks, sharing task lists and/or assigning tasks to team members.
 - Add the tools to allow the collaborators would have access to view, edit, and comment on the tasks.
 ## Contributing

+To contribute to the ***LovinPlans*** project:
+- Fork the repository on GitHub to create your own copy.
+- Clone the forked repository to your local machine.
+- Make your desired changes, whether it's fixing a bug, adding a feature, or updating documentation.
+- Commit your changes with clear messages.
+- Push your commits to your forked repository on GitHub.
+- Submit a pull request detailing your changes and their benefits.

 ## License
+### Open Source
+As an open-source project, the ***LovinPlans*** app encourages transparency, and community involvement.
+The code of the app is available on GitHub, such that developers can view, fork, and contribute to the project if they wish so.

 ## Acknowledgements
 The code for setting callbacks to handle the events for task activities and relevance buttons was adapted from the *Stack Overflow* post available at: